Twisted Bilayer Graphene IV. Exact Insulator Ground States and Phase Diagram: The nonchiral-nonflat case

-In particular, the ground state we find in Eq. (\ref{eq-Psi-nc-nf}) at $\nu=0$ with Chern number $\nu_C=0$ is a spin-singlet valley-polarized state, and exactly agrees with the $\nu=0$ K-IVC state found in Ref.~\cite{bultinck_ground_2020}.
-In Ref.~\cite{bultinck_ground_2020}, the K-IVC state is claimed to preserve an anti-unitary Kramers time-reversal symmetry $T'=i\tau_yT$, which is the spinless time-reversal multiplied by a valley rotation $i\tau_y$, and satisfies $T'^2=-1$ (in contrast to $T^2=1$ of the physical spinless time-reversal $T$).
-By noting that the physical time-reversal $T$ flips $e_Y\rightarrow -e_Y$ and valley $\eta\rightarrow -\eta$, it is easy to see that the state $|\Psi_{0,0}^{\text{nc-nf}}\rangle$ in Eq. (\ref{eq-Psi-nc-nf}) at CNP satisfies
+The ground state we find in Eq.~(\ref{eq-Psi-nc-nf}) at $\nu=0$ with Chern number $\nu_C=0$ is a spin-singlet, and exactly agrees with the $\nu=0$ K-IVC state found in Ref.~\cite{bultinck_ground_2020}.
+In Ref.~\cite{bultinck_ground_2020}, the K-IVC state is shown to preserve an anti-unitary Kramers time-reversal symmetry $T'=i\tau_yT$, which is the spinless time-reversal multiplied by a valley rotation $i\tau_y$, and satisfies $T'^2=-1$ (in contrast to $T^2=1$ of the physical spinless time-reversal $T$).
+By noting that the physical time-reversal $T$ flips $e_Y\rightarrow -e_Y$ and valley $\eta\rightarrow -\eta$, it is easy to verify that the state $|\Psi_{0,0}^{\text{nc-nf}}\rangle$ in Eq.~(\ref{eq-Psi-nc-nf}) at $\nu=0$ satisfies

-thus is invariant under the Kramers time-reversal $T'$.
-Besides, the $\nu=-2$ Chern number $0$ state $|\Psi_{-2,0}^{\text{nc-nf}}\rangle$ we found is similar to the state found by \cite{kang_strong_2019}, but our Hamiltonians are different (see discussions in Ref.~\cite{ourpaper3}).
-All the other in-plane valley polarized (intervalley-coherent) states that we have identified in Eq. (\ref{eq-Psi-nc-nf}) are new and not found before.